MontyMango/MontyMango/README.md

 # 👋 Hey, I’m MontyMango

-- 👀 I’m interested in learning new technologies.
+- 👀 I’m interested in learning new technologies, and new programming languages!
 - 🌱 I’m currently learning Java.
-- 📫 How to reach me is either making comments on here
+- 📫 How to reach me is making comments on my repositories!
 - 📙 I'm currently a novice in programming, so I might not publish high quality work.
-Sorry. ;(
+Sorry. :'(

 <!--
 - 💞️ I’m looking to collaborate on nothing right now...